 May 3 is World Press Freedom Day — but press freedom for whom?

 The Federal Bureau of Prisons bans incarcerated people from being journalists and most states have partially or entirely banned them from receiving compensation for their work.
 Their phone calls and mail are monitored and many report experiencing retaliation for their work, including random searches and sudden transfers.
+Despite this, journalists on the inside are writing for some of the biggest publications in the world, reporting on everything from solitary confinement, to hunger strikes, to trans rights inside prisons.

 Panelists: